Herschenglime/catch-with-cmake-cop3530/readme.md

 # Part 2: Setting up cmake
 This is mostly the same as from the video tutorial on each programming quiz (if you&rsquo;re using clion): navigate to test.cpp, click create a CMakeLists.txt, and accept the options to get a default file.
 From there, you need to add a couple lines to first pull in catch2 as a dependency and then link it to your compiled Tests executable.
 It&rsquo;s easier to show than to tell, so I&rsquo;ve attached a commented [CMakeLists.txt](./CMakeLists.txt) to explain.

+Note that the CMakeLists.txt that is created by default doesn't include an executable for your Main without debug stuff by default.
+To create it, simply copy your Project1 or Tests `executable_add` block and replace test.cpp with main.cpp. catch.hpp is provided with the Project1 template and is by default included in the add_executable line for your default build.
+Be sure to remove any reference to catch.hpp in your CMakeLists.txt to actually use the faster Catch2 setup.
+The easiest way to do this would probably be to delete the catch.hpp file through Clion, which would then (hopefully) remove references to it elsewhere.
+Otherwise, you can just delete it yourself.

 # Part 2.5: Changing the include in test.cpp
 I forgot to include this when originally writing the guide, but it's an important step.
 First, make sure you don't have your `main.cpp` included in `test.cpp`.
 Additionally, you need to replace the original `#include "catch.h"` with `#include <catch2/catch_test_macros.hpp>` for it to actually use the cmake-based catch.